odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ===============================================================================
 ```

-Notice how the `Bound` is higher than the `Simulation`.
+Notice how the objective `Bound` is higher than the `Simulation` objective.
 This due to the when solving the problem with infinite-horizon SDDP overshoots the objective.
 However the simulation objective is correct.

 This concludes our tutorial 12 for SDDP.jl on infinite-horizon SDDP.